kollin-brandenburg/ICS_HCM/LabGuide100.md

 **1.2.2.12** The component at the very top of the orchestration is the `Trigger`.
 The trigger is representative of the connector that’s sending data into the integration.
 It is highlighted with a little lightning bolt signifying an incoming event.

 **1.2.2.13** If you hover over the Trigger node, you can see the details.
 Our trigger is a SOAP connector type.
-It is called *CreateOrder* and it is using the connection named *Create Order* that we looked at before in the Connection section of the ICS Designer.
+It is called *addTalentprofileData* and it is using the connection named *addTalentprofileData* that we looked at before in the Connection section of the ICS Designer.

 ![](images/100/image012e.png)